HaseebKahn365/workouts_v3/README.md

 From the above tables we can clearly identify the relations between the table and also avoid the duplication as much as possible.

+Creation of the workout:
+when we create a workout it should get added to the workout table and it should also create a new row in the date and time table with the current date and time and the count should be set to 0.
+The nth time today should be set to 0, the workout type and score per count should be set to the default values, in their specified tables.
+The new workout instance in the database should have references to the workout type and score per count tables.